epfl-ada/ada-2022-project-dataverse/README.md

 Q2.
 What are the most representative words used in films by different categories and countries?

 Q3.
-Can titles represent film content?
-Do films with more representative titles have higher review score ?

-Q4.
 Can we predict the movie review score based on our data ?

 Q5.
 Are movies based on books preferred than those that are not?
 And do movies are less appreciated than their books counterparts?